IN THIS ARTICLE

-Objects can be serialized out to the JSON format .
-JSON is a machine-readable format that’s also designed to be easy for humans to read and edit, so that contributors can make small changes to data without requiring specialized tools or a detailed XML schema.
-Many programming languages also offer robust and easy to use support for JSON data, making the development of build and design tools for supporting your project outside of the O3DE editor easy.
+Objects can be serialized out to JSON , a machine-readable format that’s designed to be easy for humans to read and edit.
+With JSON, contributors can make small changes to data without requiring specialized tools or a detailed XML schema.
+Many programming languages also offer robust, easy-to-use support for JSON data, simplifying the development of build and design tools for supporting your project outside of O3DE Editor.

-In O3DE, using the JSON serialization format also offers the following benefits:
+In Open 3D Engine (O3DE), using the JSON serialization format also offers the following benefits:

 - Minimal serialization – Only data relevant to the object is serialized.
 Default values and information that can be retrieved at runtime aren’t stored.
 This reduces object size and makes manual editing easier.

 - Best-effort deserialization – To complement the minimal serialization, the engine applies as much data as possible when deserializing.
 If a field is missing from the JSON input, default values are used.
-Fields in the JSON which aren’t supported by the object are ignored.
+Fields in the JSON that the object doesn’t support are ignored.
 This makes working with JSON less error-prone than XML, which requires a rigid structure.

-- Forgiving - Because of the forgiving nature of JSON, serialization and deserialization can proceed even if it finds missing data while emitting a warning (and optionally reporting an error.)
-This extends to specialized data types used by O3DE such as vectors: If a 3D vector contains a 4th coordinate, it’s simply ignored and a warning is reported.
+- Forgiveness – Because of the forgiving nature of JSON, O3DE can proceed with serialization and deserialization, even if it finds missing data, while emitting a warning (and optionally reporting an error).
+This extends to specialized data types that O3DE uses, such as vectors.
+(For example, if a 3D vector contains a 4th coordinate, O3DE simply ignores it and reports a warning.)
 This makes manual editing and custom tooling much safer.

-- Easier to use with source control – Source control systems can have difficulty with merging or generating useful diffs with XML files.
-Because of JSON’s flexibility and limited format, it’s easier to work with JSON files in your source control system as text files.
+- Easier source control – Source control systems can have difficulty with merging or generating useful diffs with XML files.
+Because of JSON’s flexibility and limited format, it’s easier to work with JSON files as text files in your source control system.